ncoop57/tango/README.md

 docker run -d -u $(id -u):$(id -g) -v <out_path>:/data tango <vis_model>
 ```
 * **out_path**: The directory on your machine you want all files to be saved to
 * **vis_model**: The type of visual model.
-Can be either SimCLR or SIFT, taking ~6h or >24h, respectively, for all apps on our machine with 755G of RAM and 72 CPUs.
+Can be either SimCLR or SIFT, taking ~6 hours or >2 weeks, respectively, for all apps on our machine with 755G of RAM and 72 CPUs.

 Reproduce without Docker:
 ```bash